Eurofighter Typhoon procurement: Turkey (20)

-Potential exports
+Potential sales

 The partner companies have divided the world into regions with BAE selling Typhoons to the Middle East, Alenia Aermacchi pitching to Turkey, and EADS offering to Latin America, India and South Korea.
 Senior vice-president of Eurofighter sales Peter Maute has said that the Eurofighter could provide a complementary capability to stealth fighters.

+Austria (4)

+The Austrian Air Force is looking to purchase training aircraft, among which, 4 twin-seaters Eurofighter Typhoon for the conversion trainer.

+Egypt (24)

+Italy and Egypt are negotiating the sale of 24 Eurofighter Typhoon for USD $3 billion.

+Philippines (32)

+The Philippines is looking to buy modern jet fighters as part of its multirole combat aircraft (MRCA) programme.
+Leonardo offered 32 Eurofighter Typhoon Tranche 5 to the Philippine Air Force.